mrsummer360/quixotibot/README.md

 Use the code at your own risk

 ## How to install
-Use the [Discord Developer Portal](https://discord.com/developers/applications) to add a new application, generate a OAuth2 Token, enter the OAuth2 token in the config/Botconfig.ini and use the generated bot-URL to invite the bot to your server.
+Use the [Discord Developer Portal](https://discord.com/developers/applications) to add a new application with a bot, generate a OAuth2 Token, enter the OAuth2 token in the config/Botconfig.ini and use the generated bot-URL to invite the bot to your server.
 The Application currently needs to be able to read and send messages

 ## Features